-Amazon Trademark Lawyer for Infringement Notices and Appeals
+Trademark Lawyer for Amazon Infringement Notices and Appeals

 A trademark is a type of intellectual property that protects a design, expression, or sign that identifies the products or services of a business.
 If a business has a registered trademark, other businesses or people are prohibited from using your trademark without your permission.
 Infringement need not be intentional – many, maybe even most cases of trademark infringement are unintentional.
-If you are an Amazon seller and have received a trademark infringement notice, an Amazon trademark lawyer from ESQgo, PC can help you navigate the appeal process.
+If you are an Amazon seller and have received a trademark infringement notice, a trademark lawyer from ESQgo®, PC can help you navigate the appeal process.

 Why Should Trademark Protection Matter to Amazon Sellers?